Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Crystal and magnetic structures

 The intrinsic magnetic state of $\mathrm{RuO_{2}}$ has been further examined using highly sensitive experimental techniques such as muon spin rotation and relaxation ($\mu$SR) which directly probe local magnetic environment \cite{ref17,ref22}.
 In Ref.~\cite{ref17}, a $100\%$ spin-polarized $\mu^+$ beam was injected into the sample, and the $\mu^+$ spin was monitored by the time-dependent asymmetry $A(t)$ of the positron.
 The $\mu$SR time spectra were measured under zero-field conditions between $5$ and $400$ K and show a slow exponential decay without a sinusoidal component of Larmor precession signal, indicating the absence of a uniform internal magnetic field $B_{\text{loc}}$.
 Moreover, a weak longitudinal magnetic field of $1$ mT nearly suppresses this relaxation, confirming the quasistatic nature of $B_{\text{loc}}$ and excluding the presence of strong dynamic fields.
 Taken together, these findings indicate that $\mathrm{RuO_{2}}$ behaves as a nonmagnetic metal under stoichiometric conditions.

 Combined single crystal neutron diffraction and $\mu$SR measurements provide strong evidence against intrinsic long-range magnetic order in $\mathrm{RuO_{2}}$ \cite{ref22}.
-In Fig. \ref{fig:Non-AM}b, the horizontal axis $h$ represents the coordinate in reciprocal space, specifically corresponding to the reciprocal lattice along the $(h, 0, 0)$ direction.
+In Fig. \ref{fig:Stucture-ND-XRD}(f), the horizontal axis $h$ represents the coordinate in reciprocal space, specifically corresponding to the reciprocal lattice along the $(h, 0, 0)$ direction.
 As shown in the magnified region, the intensity of the $(1,0,0)$ reflection is markedly weak, in sharp contrast to earlier reports of strong magnetic scattering signals.
-The $\mu$SR results (Fig. \ref{fig:Non-AM}c) corroborate this conclusion.
-At zero field, no measurable relaxation or depolarization was observed at any temperature, while in a weak transverse field ($5$ mT), the Larmor precession amplitude is small and shows no significant temperature dependence.
+The earlier observation of the $(1,0,0)$ peak was later shown to depend strongly on the scattering angle, a behavior inconsistent with that of a true Bragg reflection, and was attributed to multiple scattering, mainly double scattering, in accordance with the Renninger effect rather than intrinsic magnetic order.
+The $\mu$SR results corroborate this conclusion.
+As illustrated in Fig. \ref{fig:Stucture-ND-XRD}(g), at zero field, no measurable relaxation or depolarization was observed at any temperature, while in a weak transverse field ($5$ mT), the Larmor precession amplitude is small and shows no significant temperature dependence.
 These observations rule out any sizable internal magnetic field.
 Quantitative analysis sets an upper limit of $\sim 10^{-4}$ $\mu_B$ per Ru atom on the magnetic moment, effectively excluding long-range magnetic order.
+Beyond bulk-phase measurements, low-energy $\mu$SR experiments were conducted to probe the magnetism of $\mathrm{RuO_{2}}$ thin films \cite{ref22,akashdeep2025surfacelocalized}.
+The distinction between signals originating from the film and those from the substate was achived through energy-dependent intensity analysis.
+Both studies consistently report the absence of long-range magnetic order in the thin films.
 These results suggest that the previously reported altermagnetic features may instead originate from extrinsic effects (e.g., multiple scattering or structural defects).
 They highlight the importance of sample quality in determining the magnetic ground state of $\mathrm{RuO_{2}}$ and the need for precise control over synthesis conditions.

+Bulk-sensitive measurements paint a similarly nonmagnetic picture.
+Optical conductivity data obtained from Kramers-Kr\"onig transformations of reflectance spectra, closely match nonmagnetic band structure calculations, suggesting that the bulk electronic structure lacks clear signatures of altermagnetic order \cite{ref49}.
+Both experimental and computed optical conductivities display a sharp increase near a photon energy of $0.1$ eV and a pronounced minimum around $2$ eV, reinforcing the nonmagnetic model for bulk $\mathrm{RuO_{2}}$.
+This suggests that previously reported altermagnetic signatures may arise from strain or non-stoichiometry effects in thin films rather than intrinsic bulk properties \cite{ref36,ref70}.